 Watch the Shot Styles and Composition instructional video and use the shot styles handout to practice.
 See the video and handout below.

 Read the Nine Sentence Story written samples and use the template to write yours.
 We like the story prompt: You stumble upon a box.
 No matter what you use as your prompt, keep your story simple, and make sure your story can be filmed on location.
 See the Nine Sentence Story samples and template in the resources below.

 Storyboarding and Cinematography with the Nine Sentence Story

 You are now beginning the process of translating the written story to the screen.
-Watch the Storyboarding instructional video, and the Nine Sentence Story movie samples and study how the nine sentence story #2 was translated to the screen?
+Watch the Storyboarding instructional video and the Nine Sentence Story movie samples.
+How does the storyboarded nine sentence story translate to the screen?
 Watch the second Nine Sentence Story movie samples clip and note any differences.

-Download and print the storyboard PDF and storyboard your nine sentence story (aim for one storyboard per sentence so nine storyboards total).
+Download and print the storyboard PDF and storyboard your nine sentence story (aim for one storyboard per sentence, making nine storyboards total).

 Shooting, Collecting, and Creating Media